 - Prevent other people from labeling your child as shy.
 Never refer to your child as being shy, rather say she is very out going with people she feels comfortable with.
 Labeling can become a self-fulfilling prophecy.

 - Always praise your child for her efforts even if they are small.
 Boost her self-esteem and confidence will follow.

 - Set goals for her and measure her progress.
 Make it visible to her on a chart.

 - Be a model for her.
 Show her how you can comfortably interact with others, from adults to children.
 Nudge her to do the same, but never push.

 - Role playing with your child before entering new environments can be beneficial and take the edge of her fear, seeing that she already mastered it in a safe place.

 - Eliminate all teasing that breaks down her self-esteem.
-Something that you perceive as good-natured teasing can lead to deep-seated beliefs.
+Something that you perceive as good-natured teasing can lead to deep-seated, negative beliefs.

 - Never make an issue of her shy behavior, acknowledge fear but constantly praise progress.

-If you feel your child’s shyness is becoming a problem of such magnitude that she seems depressed or starts to isolate her completely from her peers, it might be the right time to take her to professional.
+If you feel your child’s shyness is becoming a problem of such magnitude that she seems depressed or starts to isolate herself completely from her peers, it might be the right time to take her to a professional.
 Rather be safe than sorry.